lumen/rfcs/README.md

 # Lumen RFCs

-Request for Comment for community Lumen projects
+Request for Comment for Lumen

 ## What this not